-As shown in Table II-1, assumption changes over the last decade have increased the UAL by approximately \$6,578.5 million.
-The most significant changes were reductions in the discount rate, decreases in mortality rates and projected mortality improvement.
+As shown in Table II-1, assumption changes over the last decade have increased the UAL by approximately \$7,408.0 million.
+The most significant changes were reductions in the discount rate, decreases in mortality rates, projected mortality improvement, and changes to the salary increase rates.
 The reductions in discount rates have been largely driven by declines in interest rates that affect expectations of future investment returns.
 If there are further declines in interest rates or if there is a desire or need to reduce investment risk that reduces expected returns, the discount rate and expected returns may need to be reduced further.
-The charts on the following page show the impact on projected future funded status and contribution amounts if the discount rate and expected returns were reduced by 100 basis points to 6.00% beginning with the July 1, 2022 valuation.
+The charts on the following page show the impact on projected future funded status and contribution amounts if the discount rate and expected returns were reduced by 100 basis points to 6.00% beginning with the July 1, 2023 valuation.

-This scenario results in Statutory contributions in FYE 2035 that are approximately 24% higher than the baseline.
+This scenario results in Statutory contributions in FYE 2036 that are approximately 22% higher than the baseline.

-6.00% Discount Rate and Investment Return Assumption Effective July 1, 2022
+6.00% Discount Rate and Investment Return Assumption Effective July 1, 2023